-And she just came all the way from South Hampton bringing presents.
-She brought this dress, the only dress she had l from her glory days as principle dancer.
+And she just came all the way from Southampton bringing presents.
+She brought this dress, the only dress she had from her glory days as principal dancer.
 She left the dress with me thinking it might be a good subject for me.
-She left it and it hung on a hanger, and it just hung there and it looking wonderful and finally I thought I’d better draw the dress and that triggered these newer drawings.
+She left it and it hung on a hanger, and it just hung there and it looked wonderful, and finally I thought I’d better draw the dress and that triggered these newer drawings.
 The first drawing is just a dress on a hanger and then I started posing the dress.
 That is just one of the poses and it was exciting because it held the memory of her dance.
 The dresses I‘ve been drawing all hold memories.

 JS: What is your process?